nhatnam1198/attendance-tracker-api/README.md

 - Spring boot 2.4.5
 - Java 8

-The recommended me JDK to build this project is JDK 1.8
+The recommended JDK to build this project is JDK 1.8

 JDK 1.8 Installation for Mac user:
 ```sh